 The number of likes on your Instagram posts might seem impressive, but you need to be able to demonstrate the value these are generating for your business.

 As far as numbers go, vanity metrics look great on paper.
 But this sheen fades when they’re used in essential aspects like ROI or customer lifetime value (CLTV) – because all those digits contribute little sustenance towards proving that marketing is making money and then some more after it’s made a profit already!

-It can be really easy to get caught up in these types of metrics, and they may make you feel more successful than you are.
+Getting caught up in these metrics can be really easy, and they may make you feel more successful than you are.

 This is why it’s crucial to avoid vanity metrics at all costs and stick to the real ones, like conversions and ROI.